We’ve all wanted a swimming pool in our backyard at one time or another.

-If you’re ever lucky enough to achieve that dream, one of the biggest choices you’ll face is how to design your swimming pool to fit in your backyard.
+If you’re ever lucky enough to achieve that dream, one of the biggest choices you’ll face is how to choose a swimming pool to fit in your backyard.

-When you’re planning on installing a swimming pool in your yard, there’s more to consider than just what kind of pool you want.
+When choosing a swimming pool for your yard, there’s more to consider than just what kind of pool you want.

 Where your swimming pool is located can change the entire layout, design and feel of your backyard.